kevinzhao07/SOSFlaskDashboard/README.md

         - `raceChart.js`
             - creates and updates the bar graphs for race representation
             - function definitions are referenced in `multipleCharts.js`
+        - `srcFromRadio.js`
+            - selects and sets data source from radio buttons
+            - used by `search.html`
         - `timeSeries.js`
             - creates and updates the time time series
             - function definitions are referenced in `multipleCharts.js`